Sustainable…It isn’t just a buzzword at the Department of Dining Services

 Sustainable Farm Cooperatives

-We are proud to list the following farms that supply Whitney Dining Unit with products that are humanely raised without antibiotics or growth hormones.
+We are proud to list the following farms that supply our dining units with products that are humanely raised without antibiotics or growth hormones.
 These farms are committed to sustainable agricultural practices.

 - Pineland Farms (All Natural Beef)